Install and configure a remote Elasticsearch instance

 action.auto_create_index.
 Consult your provider's documentation for more information.

-You need to secure access to your remote Elasticsearch instance with a username and password.
-We recommend securing your remote Elasticsearch instance with a security plugin that requires anyone connecting to it provides authentication credentials.
+After you've completed installing Bitbucket Server, you need to secure access to your remote Elasticsearch instance with a username and password.
+Atlassian recommends securing your remote Elasticsearch instance with a security plugin that requires anyone connecting to it provides authentication credentials.
 Atlassian provides a free plugin called Buckler for this purpose.
 Bitbucket Server also supports authentication to Elasticsearch through other plugins that provide basic authentication, like Elastic's Shield plugin.